RonakDedhiya/Reasoning-on-windmill-failure/Data Creation/Data Generation/Increasing Temperature Trend Pattern/README.md

 # Generate Increasing Temperature Trend
 Problem Statement/Background :- Generate two Increasing temperature trend pattern with 100 set each.
-Each sample in a pattern must not be duplicate.Each sample must have some variance with respect to other sample.
+Each sample in a pattern must not be duplicate.
+Each sample must have some variance with respect to other sample.

-High Level Requirement :- Python 3.6
+High Level Requirement :- Python 3.6 , Jupyter Notebook

 Implementation :-
 We made two simple pattern
 •Linear increasing Trend pattern
 •Convex increasing Trend pattern